Alishan Itinerary: How to Simplify This Part of Your Trip

 The above itinerary won’t really work if you’re taking the bus from Sun Moon Lake to Alishan, but you can make it work with some slight adjustments.

-On Day 1, you’ll take the 8 AM bus from Sun Moon Lake and arrive at Alishan at 11:50.
+On Day 1, you’ll take the 8 AM bus from Sun Moon Lake and arrive at Alishan around 11:00.
 Then you can follow all my instructions for entering the park, checking in, exploring the park, and watching sunset.

-Then, after exploring Fenqihu and having lunch there, catch a bus from from Fenqihu to Shizhuo, which departs at 12:35 and arrives in Shizhuo at 12:50.
-Note: you won’t see this on my bus timetable, but I promise the bus exists.
+Then, after exploring Fenqihu and having lunch there, catch a bus from from Fenqihu to Shizhuo (depart 15:10, arrive 15:20).

-That will get you to Shizhuo early enough to check in and do some hiking before sunset.
+That will get you to Shizhuo early enough to check in and do some quick hiking before sunset.
+In summer, you’ll have more time (later sunset), but in winter, you’ll be a little more rushed.

 On Day 3, you can do some more hiking in Shizhuo before taking a bus back to Chiayi.